pearcej/complex/_sources/Herds,Flocks,AndTrafficJams/SelfCheck.rst

    The drivers had control over one thing that eventually caused them to create the traffic jams, which was |blank|.

-   - :accelerations: Correct, they had control over speed!
+   - :acceleration: Correct, they had control over speed!
-     :x: Incorrect, please refer to the chapter.
+     :x: Incorrect, please refer to the section 11.2.

 .. dragndrop:: SC11_Q2
    :match_1: Flock centering|||Move toward the center of the flock.